 This business has self-assessed as having the following accessible attributes.
 Please contact the business directly for further detail if required.

-We are now closed.
+We are now open as of April 1st, 2021, following COVID-19 safety guidelines.
 Something of interest for every age.
 Kids love our Scavenger Hunt, rope making, tomato and egg sorting demonstrations.
 Visitors learn how people lived without electricity and can see first-hand several wooden ice boxes (early refrigerators), see early windmills that pump water and produce light. nearing 100 years old and still running!
 Thanks to our dedicated Volunteers.
 For the middle aged and senior visitors our artifacts bring back many memories of how folks lived.
 Remembering what life was like as a kid, seeing the transition from horse power to engines.
 The collection of artifacts by the Association has evolved from focusing on farming equipment only, to including historical artifacts depicting all aspects of pioneer life.
 The Museum collection has grown to over 5,600 historical artifacts of farming equipment and pioneer life in British Columbia, on display in two buildings and an outside exhibit area.